Getting started with IRIS+ Insights

 • As an argument field, we will now select the argument as camera, because we would like to see the different numbers of events that occurred between different cameras overtime.

-• To visualize metric over time, you will also need to set at least the argument field to start time, and specify showing the trend per specific time interval
+• To visualize metric over time, you will need to set at least the argument field to start time, and specify showing the trend per specific time interval

 Document image